-III.2.1.3 PANEL EVALUATION
+III.2.1.4 PANEL EVALUATION

-A (physical) Panel meeting will be organised at BELSPO.
-The Panel will receive the corresponding Proposal Rankings, and will have access, via the online EVALUATION Platform, to the proposals as well as the anonymised Consensus Reports.
-The Consensus Reports shall not be modified by the Panel.
+A Panel meeting will be organised by BELSPO.
+The Panel will receive the corresponding Proposal Rankings, and will have access, via the online EVALUATION Platform, to the proposals as well as the draft Consensus Reports.

 The Panel will be composed of experts having the broadest possible expertise on the research addressed in the call.
-These will have not participated to the remote evaluation in the Call.
+These will have not participated to the remote evaluation in the Call2.
 The number of experts in the Panel will depend on the topics and expertise that need to be covered.